sailfish009/openstructure/modules/img/base/doc/img.rst

     # reads the value in pixel 10,10
     val=im.GetComplex(img.Point(10,10))

 The image knows in which domain it is, and will adjust the type of data being written accordingly.
-For example, if one writes a complex value in a 'SPATIAL' image, the value will be automatically converted to a real one by taking the amplitude of the complex number On the other hand, if one writes a real value in a 'FREQUENCY' image, the value is automatically converted to complex by setting the imaginary part to 0.
+For example, if one writes a complex value in a :obj:`SPATIAL` image, the value will be automatically converted to a real one by taking the amplitude of the complex number.
+On the other hand, if one writes a real value in a :obj:`FREQUENCY` image, the value is automatically converted to complex by setting the imaginary part to 0.

 Image properties